 Do not forget to report to your local police department as soon as possible if you suspect that you?ve been a victim or a target of the scam.
 Your prompt action is crucial more so now that crooks are getting smarter with using technology,

 Do you know someone or perhaps a business that needs professional private investigator?
 Need assistance on determining if scammers are targeting you?
-Contact us at Haywood Hunt so can immediately plan the right course of action.
+Contact us at our Mississauga office so we can immediately plan the right course of action.